LLM vs JD: What’s the Difference?

 Northeastern Law’s 100% online Master of Laws (LLM) was designed for both the global practice of law, and for international lawyers to gain a better understanding of the U.S. legal system.

-The online LLM program can be completed in as little as 12 months, and features three in-demand focus areas: Bar Examination Preparation (for foreign-trained lawyers), Intellectual Property and Technology, and International Business.
+The online LLM program can be completed in as little as 12 months, and features three in-demand focus areas: Bar Examination Preparation, Intellectual Property and Technology, and International Business.

 Northeastern Law’s Master of Laws program was designed with input from a legal advisory group, featuring a curriculum of industry-informed courses that allow students to enhance their practical skills and foundational knowledge.